NOAA-GSL/VxIngest/model/UML/README.md

 # UML class diagrams of VXIngest, VxIngestManager, and builder classes

-## This folder contains pdf drawings of the primary classes involved in the VXingest processing
+## This folder contains pdf drawings (UML class diagrams)of the primary classes involved in the VXingest processing, and sequence diagrams of the primary calling sequence from the command line invocation through to the writing of documents.

+## Class Diagrams

-These were generated from the code using pyreverse and graphviz (dot).
+These class diagrams were generated from the code using pyreverse and graphviz (dot).
 Code changes so it may become necessary to recreate these class diagrams in the future.
 The instructions below list the necessary steps to install the required components and to recreate the drawings.

-## Install necessary components
+### Install necessary components

 ### PIP